 So what can you do?
 Can you do anything at all?
 Or one can only hope that people like Robert Basic are right, which summed up optimistic on Facebook:

-In all my conversations with the younger ones, I always find the bottom line that their attitude is positive.
-No matter where they come from, what they believe in, whether Jews, Christians, Muslims, Buddhists.
-Completely independent of where they live.
-It promises to become a more open, more permeable and even more global world that understands itself better.
-Those who pave the way further that national thinking belongs to the "rubbish heap of tribal peoples".
-They - the boys - will teach us that fear of other cultures, of other sexuality and of the aspiring woman - if I may call it that - was nothing more than traditional brackets for misidentified identification of citizen groups, the demagogues and the powerful always for their own interests could exploit.
+The bottom line in all my conversations with the youngsters is that their attitude is positive for me.
+No matter where you come from, what you believe in, whether Jews, Christians, Muslims, Buddhists.
+No matter where you live.
+It promises to become a more open, permeable and even more global world that understands itself better.
+That will pave the way for national thinking to belong in the “trash heap of tribal peoples”.
+They - the boys - will teach us that fear of other cultures, other sexualities and the aspiring woman - if I may call it that - served nothing more than traditional brackets for misunderstood identification of groups of citizens, the demagogues and powerful always for their own interests could take advantage of.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!